 While NomCom members should be a part of the recruitment process, it is best practice not to consider them to be the primary avenue for recruiting qualified candidates.
 For the size and complexity of ICANN, a formal marketing plan should be constructed for use from year to year, including a communications strategy.
-Targeting diverse candidates can be effectively accomplished through the marketing and communications plan, and a marketing plan helps the recruiting consultant and the NomCom consider new types of marketing and recruiting efforts and could incorporate input and support from SO/AC leadership.
+Targeting diverse candidates can be effectively accomplished through the marketing and communications plan, and such a plan helps the recruiting consultant and the NomCom consider new types of marketing and recruiting efforts, as well as more broadly, prioritize potential outreach efforts.